Club World Cup: Bayern crowned world champions after victory over Tigres | DW | 11.02.2021

 FIFA's Club World Cup brings together the six continental champions, as well as the host nation's league champions.
 That's Al-Duhail, in case you were wondering.
 However, this sporting spectacle was between Europe's finest, Bayern Munich, and the CONCACAF Champions League winners Tigres.

-Tigres, the dominant team in Mexican football for the past decade and one of the best supported, were better than Bayern probably expected in the first half.
-Spearheaded by former France international Andre-Pierre Gignac, they didn't roll over and seemed to enjoy their chance to measure themselves against the best in the business.
+The Mexican side have dominated Liga MX for the best part of a decade and are among the best supported teams in Mexico too.
+Spearheaded by former France striker Andre-Pierre Gignac, they seemed to enjoy their chance to measure themselves against the best in the business.
 But after an intense display in the first half, Tigres run out of steam in the second.

 Ultimately, even the second best team in this tournament are no competition for Bayern, who were without Thomas Müller who tested positive for coronavirus on Thursday and Jerome Boateng, who returned to Germany on compassionate grounds.